dontkaiad/it-journey/README.md

 - **Level 11**: Connects edge cases to high-level patterns.
 - **Level 16**: Sees the architecture behind incidents — and updates the Wiki.

-*• Passive bonus: musical damage over time (if headphones are on).*
+*• Passive bonus: musical damage over time (if headphones are on).
+Press ctrl5 to put headphones on.*

 ---